theislab/scPoli_legacy/README.rst

-TranVAE - single-cell semi-supervised model for architecture surgery
+Label transfer and analyzing query datata (LATAQ)
 =========================================================================
 .. raw:: html
-TranVAE is a package for semi-supervised learning on single cell data.
+LATAQ is a package for semi-supervised learning on single cell data.
 It is compatible with architecture surgery.

 More to come here...